At a glance

 Rearing method

-Grain-fed calves are raised in an environment that promotes their welfare and development.
-They are raised in groups and are free to move around as they wish in vast pens.
+Grain-fed veal calves are raised in an environment that promotes their welfare and development.
+They are raised in groups and are free to move around as they wish in spacious pens.
 The buildings are designed to provide plenty of space and light.

-Grain-fed veal production in Québec also benefits from the ATQ’s cattle traceability program.
-This program traces the calf from its farm of origin to the slaughterhouse.
+As with all cattle production in the province, a traceability program is used in Quebec grain-fed veal production.
+This program traces the calf from its farm of origin all the way to the abattoir.

-Two distinct stages characterize grain-fed veal production: a period in the nursery, followed by a growing period, also called finishing.
+Two distinct stages characterize grain-fed veal production: a period in the nursery, followed by a fattening period, also called finishing.

 Watch the video An encounter with Grain-Fed Veal producer.